junghyey/grinnell-elephant/written_reports/sprint_journal.md

 #### Based on Questions we asked:
 1. Was there any moment where you felt unsure of what to do next? (usability)
-   - How to navigate to previuos page or home menu.
-NSomtimes x button or back button
+   - How to navigate to previous page or home menu.
+Sometimes x button or back button
 2. How do you usually keep track of your wellness habits?
 Does this app provide any advantages over your current method? (potential usage)
   - He does not
 3. What would make this app more appealing for professionals in academia? (tailored question)